hakanonal/minibar/README.md

         - local 3.7.2 no GPU positive 0.65
     - So what the h.. is going on here?
     - I am reading [this](https://realpython.com/intro-to-pyenv/) article
+    - I have checked [this](https://keras.io/getting_started/faq/#how-can-i-obtain-reproducible-results-using-keras-during-development) article about keras seed feeding.

+#### 17.07.2020

+- I will try to install pyenv on my local so that I can compare different versions in the same hardware.
+    - [This](https://github.com/pyenv/pyenv) is the original repository and documentation.
+    - Also [this](https://github.com/pyenv/pyenv-virtualenv) is the same repositury install the oficial virtual environment management tool.
+    - So Ithink I have nailed it.
+It is also working very well with vscode.

+- Now to create a contrrol environment.
+I have insttalled 3.7.2 under pyenv.
+So we are expecting to get positive result with this config.
+Let's see.
+    - Unfourtunatelly it is negative.
+I have installed the python packages from requirements.
+This leads me that the requirements python module versions has worng verrsions.
+Since we got negative results from localdev which we also installed frrom requirements.
+    - The next plan is to switch back to working environment get the requirements and compare them.
+        - Ok at first glance there is bunch of differences.
+However, I will concantrate on ttensorflow version.
+Because in the cloud I know tf 2.2 is neg and tf 2.1 is positive.
+So it is the case here also.
+YES! we got positive with tf 2.1
+        - So I am going to freeze the environment with tf 2.1 and continue on that version.
+Let's copy this to localdev GPU enabled environment.